knowsuchagency/knowsuchagency.github.io.old/content/post/postmodern-error-handling.md

         # ApiResponse.status an ERROR as opposed to a failure

         return ApiResponse(ApiInteraction.ERROR, None)

+    # Yes, I know 'except Exception' is seen as an anti-pattern by many.
+    # This is meant to be a trivial example, not a discussion on
+    # exception handling philosophies in Python.
     except Exception as e:

         # something went wrong in step 1 or 2 that